- Dean of Students

 To assist students in financing a college education, the Office of Financial Aid Services administers loan, grant, scholarship and work study programs from federal, state, university and private sources.

-In order to apply for financial assistance for Summer Session, students must complete (1) a 2013-2014 Free Application for Federal Student Aid (FAFSA) and (2) an MSU Summer Supplemental Application Form.
-The completed FAFSA must be received by the federal processor no later than June 30, 2014.
+In order to apply for financial assistance for Summer Session, students must complete (1) a 2014-2015 Free Application for Federal Student Aid (FAFSA) and (2) an MSU Summer Supplemental Application Form.
+The completed FAFSA must be received by the federal processor no later than June 30, 2015.
 This is an absolute deadline.
-A 2013-2014 FAFSA worksheet and Summer Supplemental Form may be obtained at the Office of Financial Aid Services or by clicking on the links above.
+Summer Supplemental forms may be obtained at the Office of Financial Aid Services or by clicking on the links above.

 The priority date for summer financial assistance is March 31, 2015.
 Summer financial aid applications will be reviewed only if information from the 2014-2015 FAFSA is available.
 The last day to apply for summer aid is June 30, 2015.
 Applications or requests for summer term financial aid will not be accepted after that date.

 The Hosaeus Fitness Center is available to students taking seven or more credits (membership is paid through University fees).
 Students taking six credits or less may 'elect' to use the gym by paying the fee for membership at the Cashier's Window on the first floor of Montana Hall.